re-1st/HA-3d-floorplan/README.md

 Heavily inspired by the awesome dashboard of Luke Vink: https://github.com/lukevink

 A huge thank you to the wonderful Home Assistant community, always ready to support each other!

+**Updates**
+13-03-2024: I'm changing my light pop-ups with the custom 'more-info card'.
+Despite it is a custom card It is standard HA functionality and it has way better responsiveness when used on a tabletm than all other cards I tested.